 There are thousands of Canadian businesses that are immigrant-owned.
 In fact, Moving2Canada is a prime example of such an enterprise.
 However, as we all know, COVID-19 does not discriminate when it comes to who it infects, and that is why the Canadian Government has introduced a number of measures aimed at assisting businesses across Canada survive this trying and unprecedented time.
 Some of the most important economic assistance includes:

 - The Canada Emergency Wage Subsidy (CEWS) provides a 75% wage subsidy to eligible employers, retroactive to March 15, 2020.
 The intention is to keep the employer-employee relationship going throughout the economic downturn.
+July 13 update: The CEWS has been extended to December.

 - The Business Credit Availability Program (BCAP) will allow the Business Development Bank of Canada (BDC) and Export Development Canada (EDC) to provide more than $10 billion of additional support, largely targeted to small and medium-sized businesses.
 This will be an effective tool for helping viable Canadian businesses remain resilient during these very uncertain times.
 BDC and EDC are cooperating with private sector lenders to coordinate on credit solutions for individual businesses, including in sectors such as oil and gas, air transportation and tourism.